The NapCap story

 NapCap is part of the Chelsea Group, a conglomerate of companies offering a diverse yet complementary range of best-in-class services around the world.

-The Chelsea Group has developed a worldwide reach with offices from London to Dubai to Shanghai and an operational footprint in 97 countries.
+The Chelsea Group has developed a worldwide reach with offices from London to Dubai and an operational footprint in 48 countries.
 With almost two decades of presence, the group is well established to provide end-to-end solutions involving complex requirements.

 The areas of expertise include risk management, aviation security, power production, specialist human resources, remote site management, and more.